zsmith3/Photo-Manager-Client/README.md

 [![Build Status](https://travis-ci.com/zsmith3/Photo-Manager-Client.svg?branch=master)](https://travis-ci.com/zsmith3/Photo-Manager-Client)

 This project is a work in progress.
 It's not quite ready for any practical use yet.
+See [here](https://zsmith3.github.io/Photo-Manager-Client/demo/) for an up-to-date public demo.

 It has three main goals:
 - To provide a powerful photo management system (like, for example, Picasa)